-When we have dry lips or skin one of the first things we reach for are products such as Vaseline® which help to create a barrier and prevent moisture from leaving our skin.
-Unfortunately, many people tout these kind of products as moisturisers, but they aren’t.
+When we have dry lips or skin one of the first things we reach for our products such as Vaseline® which help to create a barrier and prevent moisture from leaving our skin.
+Unfortunately, many people tout these kinds of products as moisturisers, but they aren’t.
 They contain no moisturising properties at all and may actually do more harm than good.

 Petroleum Jelly or Petrolatum was originally found at the bottom of America’s earliest oil rigs in Titusville, Pennsylvania in 1859 and was subsequently patented and promoted in 1872 by Vaseline founder, Robert Chesebrough for its ‘healing properties’.

 Since then Petroleum Jelly has been used in a wide variety of beauty and healthcare products such as lotions, chapsticks, soaps, oils, lipsticks and even baby products!

 Although Petroleum Jelly is ‘refined’ to remove the majority of the most harmful ingredients, it still contains Polycyclic Aromatic Hydrocarbons (PAHs), the same hydrocarbons you will find in the petrol that you put into your car, hence the name, ‘Petroleum Jelly’.